fanglingsu/vimb/man.md

 : Controls website access to the notification API, that sends notifications via dbus. ('always', 'never', 'ask' - display a prompt each time)

-offline-cache (bool)
-: Whether to enable HTML5 offline web application cache support.
-Offline web application cache allows web applications to run even when the user is not connected to the network.

 print-backgrounds (bool)
 : Whether background images should be drawn during printing.